We love the Philippines! And we love sharing our experiences in our travel blog Philippines.

-Or you can find all our Philippines holiday destination guides by clicking on the following map:
+Or you can find all our Philippines holiday destination guides below.

 The Filipinos are fantastic.
 They make the Philippines a very kid friendly place.
 The second a kid is whining or upset, someone steps in and helps cheer them up.

 S has been quite a novelty here, or at least her red hair has.
 However when we visited when she was 2, the attention could be overwhelming.
 Whole crowds of people surrounding us is a bit scary – thankfully, this was the less the case on our second visit when she was 5.